bixb922/crank-organ/doc-software/README.md

 * To begining: rewinds the tune to the beginning
 * Next: Skips the rest of the tune

-Once started, the top tune is removed from the setlist.
-"To beginning" puts the tune back.
+Once started, the top tune is removed from the setlist. s

 The setlist stored on flash gets changed only with the “save serlist“ button.